apmckinlay/insidesuneido/index.md

 **_suneido.js_**

 Special comments in the code are used by a code generator to generate adapters for each function

+### Literal Arguments

+**_cSuneido_** attempt to optimize [...] expressions by compiling any constant arguments into an object and calling a special constructor.

+**_jSuneido_** attempts to optimize all call expressions by compiling more than 10 constant arguments into an object and passing it as with @args.

+However, these optimizations affect a small number of calls (less than 1% in jSuneido) so **_gSuneido_** does not implement this optimization.

+Related to this, as of 2019-05, [...] generates an object (rather than a record) if there are unnamed arguments.
+This is partly because objects are simpler.
+It is also a step towards removing unnamed/list elements from records and having only string named members (like instances).

 # Compiler